How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 1. 1st-generation Roku: Press the Home button on your Roku controller and then select Settings and then Netflix Settings from the drop-down menu.
 You should be able to see an option labeled Disable.
 Simply click on it.

-3. Moving the cursor: to the left of the Netflix app on the Roku 3, Roku 4, and Roku TV will open the Netflix menu in the Netflix app.
+3. Moving the cursor: to the left of the app on the Roku 3, Roku 4, and Roku TV will open the menu in Netflix.
 Select Settings from the drop-down menu, followed by Sign out and Yes.

 Unlike traditional television sets, smart televisions allow for the installation of apps directly onto them, without the need for any additional hardware.
-There is an official Netflix app available for some smart TVs, but Samsung’s smart TVs have been known to have issues with it in some instances.
+There is an official app available for some smart TVs, but TVs have been known to have issues with it in some instances.

 If the troubleshooting tips above do not resolve the issue, the following are some alternatives.

-1. For 30 seconds, unplug your Samsung smart TV from the wall.
-When the TV is turned on and off again, it is common for it to work; however, turning it off for at least 30 seconds allows everything to completely reset and start over when the TV is turned on again.
+1. For 30 seconds, unplug your TV from the wall.
+When the TV is turned on and off again, it is common for it to work; however, turning it off for at least 30 seconds allows everything to reset Netflix on samsung tv completely.

 2. Disable the Samsung Instant On feature.
-Samsung Instant On may allow you to get your TV up and running more quickly, but this feature may interfere with certain apps, such as Netflix.
+Instant On may allow you to get your TV up and running more quickly, but this feature may interfere with certain apps.
 It’s possible that turning it off will restore proper operation to everything.
 When you open Settings, click on General and then Disable Samsung Instant On to make the feature unavailable.

-3. Make a complete restart.
-When attempting to get the Netflix app to work on your Samsung smart TV again, this should be the very last thing you try to accomplish.
+3. Factory reset your Samsung Smart TV.
+When attempting to get the Netflix app to work on your t TV again, this should be the very last thing you try to accomplish.
 A hard reset will restore your television to its factory settings, erasing all your smart TV apps and settings.
 Fortunately, performing a hard reset is something that the Samsung remote management team can take care of for you, and it only takes between five and ten minutes to complete.
-In order to perform a hard reset on your smart TV set, contact Samsung technical support at 800-SAMSUNG and ask for the Samsung remote management team to assist you.
+In order to perform a hard reset on your smart TV set, contact technical support at 800-SAMSUNG and ask for the remote management team to assist you.

 Please keep in mind: As of December 2019, Netflix no longer supports older Roku players.
 Because of “technical limitations,” the streamer is unable to provide support for these Roku models: the Roku 2050X, Roku 2100X, ROKU 2000C, Roku HD Player, Roku SD Player, Roku XR Player, Roku SD Player, and Roku SD Player.